keatonb/keatonb.github.io/_posts/2018-01-13-superpyquist.md

 <img src="http://keatonb.github.io/img/pyquist_demo.png" />

 Unfortunately, this code doesn't resolve the ambiguities alone; you're still going to need to put some external constraints on the system (in my case, I took a small amount of additional data), but pyquist can help to explore the set of possible solutions or to design an experiment that avoids this problem altogether.
-This code has already proved useful in my more recent projects (keep an eye on my [main website](http://www2.mps.mpg.de/homes/bell/research.html) or [Twitter](https://twitter.com/astrokeat) for updates on that), and I hope that others might find it helpful too.
+This code has already proved useful in my more recent projects, and I hope that others might find it helpful too.

 Besides, you know you want to `from pyquist import superfreq`... it's super fun to type!